stackus/goht/README.md

 }
 ```
 The result of these methods will be used
-to populate the id and class attributes in a similar way to how Haml would apply the Ruby object references.
+to populate the id and class attributes similarly to how Haml would apply the Ruby object references.
 An object reference may also include a prefix, such as `[obj, prefixVar]`.
 When a prefix is present, GoHT includes it before the object class and id values when building the generated `class` and `id` attributes.

 Example: